DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

 ..
 NOTE:: You MUST either forget your local network or turn off "auto-reconnect" for that connection when using AP Mode.
 If you do not, your phone will disconnect from the DCCEX_xxxxxx network and connect to either a stronger connection, or one that has a connection to the internet.

-- Start your Smart Phone (Andriod) Engine Driver App Or (Apple iOs) WiTHrottlle App and enter the IP address XXX.XXX.X.XXX assigned in the Arduino Serial Monitor above and Port 2560.
+- Start your Smart Phone (Android) Engine Driver App Or (Apple iOS) WiThrottle App and enter the IP address XXX.XXX.X.XXX assigned in the Arduino Serial Monitor above and Port 2560.
 For AP mode, it will usually be 192.168.4.1.
 For STA mode, it will be whatever your router assigned it.

 If the Engine driver fails to connect the first time with the Command Station just press the Mega's red Reset button and try the IP/Port connection again.

-You should have a direct Throttle connection to the DCC++EX 3.0.5+ Standalone WiFI Command Station Via your home router.
+You should have a direct Throttle connection to the DCC++EX 3.0.5+ Standalone WiFi Command Station Via your home router.

 ..
 Note:: This is an Operations only config, the Engine Driver Power button only powers on the Main track, Not the Prog track.
 Function Keys are only local Default Function Settings, and are Not transferred from the JMRI Server Roster.